GoelBiju/learn-c/README.md

 # Compiling

-Compiling the c files can be done by using gcc.
+Compiling the C programs can be done by using GCC.
 On Windows I installed MingW in order accomplish this:

 ```bash
 gcc inputfile.c -o outputfile